Night terrors - sleep terrors (children)

 - After about 5 minutes, let him go back to sleep.

-- This might change his sleep pattern enough so that he does not have the partial wakening later in the night.
+This might change his sleep pattern enough so that he does not have the partial wakening later in the night.
+But it may not work.

 Think about what is happening in his life and see if there is anything that might be stressful and could be changed.
 This may not have an effect, but it is worth thinking about.